Department of Epidemiology (GRAD)

 Doctor of Philosophy (Ph.D.)

 The doctor of philosophy (Ph.D.) in epidemiology prepares students for careers in research and teaching, often at a university, federal, or state agency, or private research institution.
 Students develop research and teaching skills in epidemiology through coursework and practice opportunities.
 The doctoral program includes coursework, preliminary doctoral examinations, and doctoral research.
-Students typically complete the doctorate in three to five years after admission.
+Students typically complete the doctorate in four to five years after admission.

 Certificate in Field Epidemiology